Alan Smith (RAF officer)

-Sir Alan Smith, CBE, DFC*, DL (14 March 1917 – 1 March 2013), was a British World War II Royal Air Force Supermarine Spitfire fighter ace and businessman.
+Sir Alan Smith, (14 March 1917 – 1 March 2013) was a Royal Air Force fighter ace who piloted a Supermarine Spitfire in the Second World War, and a successful businessman.

 Early life

-Smith was born at South Shields, County Durham.
-He left Bede College School, Sunderland at 14 after the death of his merchant navy sea captain father to work in his mother's ironmongery store and then set up his own business.
+Smith was born in South Shields, County Durham.
+He left Bede College School, Sunderland at 14 after the death of his merchant navy sea captain father (Alfred Smith, Master Mariner and Master of the SS Clearpool) to work in his mother's ironmongery store and then set up his own business.